pamoroso/interpinkie/README.md

 ## System requirements

-Interpinkie runs under Medley Interlisp and requires a host operating system that provides the Unix programs [Netcat](https://en.wikipedia.org/wiki/Netcat) and [`tr`](https://en.wikipedia.org/wiki/Tr_(Unix)), which should be installed before running Interpinkie.
-For example, Linux and other POSIX-like operating systems come with these programs preinstalled or available for installation.
+Interpinkie runs under Medley Interlisp and requires Linux with the Unix programs [Netcat](https://en.wikipedia.org/wiki/Netcat) and [`tr`](https://en.wikipedia.org/wiki/Tr_(Unix)) installed.
+Interpinkie may run unmodified on other Unix derivatives but some are known not to work with it such as macOS and FreeBSD.

 ## Installation